MohamedMesto/Loqta2050_v1.3/README.md

 4. **Tagging System**:
    Implement a tagging system for posts to enable better organization and searching across topics.

+## Technologies Used

+- **HTML5:** Provides the foundational structure and semantic content for the **UN2050 News Site**, ensuring accessibility and compatibility across browsers.
+- **CSS3:** Styles and layouts are meticulously crafted to deliver a responsive and visually appealing design that enhances user experience.
+- **JavaScript (JS):** Powers the interactive elements of the site, such as navigation menus and user engagement features like comments and likes.
+- **[Python](https://www.python.org/):** The backend logic is implemented using Python, enabling robust data handling and seamless integration with the database.
+- **[Django](https://www.djangoproject.com/):** A high-level web framework used for building the server-side logic, managing models, views, templates, and user authentication efficiently.
+- **[Bootstrap](https://getbootstrap.com/):** Provides a responsive grid system and pre-designed components, accelerating the design process and ensuring consistency across the site.
+- **[PostgreSQL](https://www.postgresql.org/):** A powerful, open-source relational database system used to manage and store the site's data securely.
+- **[Cloudinary](https://cloudinary.com/):** Utilized for hosting and optimizing images, ensuring fast loading times and reduced server load.
+- **[Heroku](https://www.heroku.com/):** The platform used for deploying the live site, offering scalability and reliable hosting for the project.
+- **[Adobe XD](https://www.adobe.com/ie/products/xd.html):** Employed to design wireframes and prototypes, allowing the team to visualize and test user flows before development.
+- **[Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html):** Used to create the site's logo and social media graphics, maintaining a professional and consistent brand identity.
+- **[Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html):** Utilized to resize and optimize images for web use, enhancing the visual quality of the site while maintaining performance.
+- **[VS Code](https://code.visualstudio.com/):** The primary code editor for development, offering a range of extensions for better productivity and code management.
+- **Git Bash:** A command-line tool for version control and managing project repositories efficiently.
+- **GitHub:** Used to host and manage the codebase, ensuring version control and seamless collaboration among team members.
+- **[Google Fonts](https://fonts.google.com/):** Provides a selection of web fonts used to ensure a clean and modern typography throughout the site.
+- **[Favicon Generator](https://favicon.io/):** Used to create the site's favicon, adding a professional touch to the browser tab display.

 ## Data Model:

 This project uses Django’s Object-Relational Mapping (ORM) to handle data interactions between the application and PostgreSQL.
 The key models are as follows: